gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 ```

 Just as when starting a game, a reply message from the bot regarding its move is received in `handle_reply`.
-In summary, the interaction between the two contracts is reduced to the ability to receive response messages in a separate function, denoted as `handle_reply()`.
+In summary, the interaction between the two programs is reduced to the ability to receive response messages in a separate function, denoted as `handle_reply()`.
 The whole implementation of the function looks as follows:

 ```rust title="battleship/src/contract.rs"
 #[no_mangle]